SendWithSES/Drag-and-Drop-Email-Designer/README.md

-# 💌 Send With SES - HTML Email Designer.
+# 💌 SENDUNE - HTML Email Designer.

 ![sendwithses-opensource-drag-and-drop-html-editor](https://github.com/SendWithSES/Drag-and-Drop-Email-Designer/assets/3350646/86020ce2-a818-4b7f-8823-f5c898b737ee)

 ## 👹 Who?
-This email designer was originally built for use within https://sendwithses.com.
+This email designer was originally built for use within SENDUNE (formerly Send With SES).

-## ⁉️ Why Choose Send With SES Email Designer?
+## ⁉️ Why Choose SENDUNE Email Designer?

 - **Truly Open Source:** Use it for personal use or commercial use or whatever.
 - **Truly Free:** Because the ones that say 'free', are not.